 'Morning Joe' hosts Joe Scarborough, Mika Brzezinski engaged

-NEW YORK (AP) — “Morning Joe” co-hosts Joe Scarborough and Mika Brzezinski are engaged, according to MSNBC.
+NEW YORK (AP) — MSNBC has confirmed that “Morning Joe” co-hosts Joe Scarborough and Mika Brzezinski are engaged.

-The news confirms rumors of an off-screen romance that have been swirling since last year.

 The engagement was first reported by the New York Post’s Page Six on Thursday.
 Regular panelist Harold Ford Jr. offered his congratulations at the top of Thursday’s show.
 Brzezinski thanked him before fellow co-host Willie Geist joked that Ford was congratulating the pair on the show’s ratings.